Plawn/petit_mail_engine/readme.md

 It is a part of the petite stack, a stack made to build petite apps.

 Here we make developped this part in order to be used in the petit_erp project, which aims to make building ERP easier and faster

+## TODO

+- add monitoring
+- add support to make templates with grapeJS